Embodied Psychotherapy follows a humanistic, relational approach with a focus on the mind-body connection.

 I can work with individuals and groups including children, young people and adults.

-I strive to be considered as a LGBTQ+ Ally who supports and advocates for the queer community.
+I strive to be considered an LGBTQ+ Ally who supports and advocates for the queer community.

 Enhanced DBS checked and Professional Liability Insurance